I is Another is a short story form:

 I woke up, stretched, and yawned.
 It was another chilly, wet day.
 I hunched my shoulders against the damp and stood.
 Sleeping on the ground was beginning to tell on me; each day and night on the street made me feel older than Methuselah, and twice as wise.
 I hoped I found something to eat before my stomach contracted and never went back to normal.
 I was warm enough for now, but didn’t like getting wet.
 It was hard to get dry and warm again on days like this.

-Maybe today I’d stumble on a house with an open window or doors left ajar and slip inside while the owners were at work, make myself comfortable.
+Maybe today I’d stumble on a house with an open window or door left ajar and slip inside while the owners were at work, make myself comfortable.
 Raid the fridge, sleep on a bed or sofa for a few hours.
 This was risky business; I’d have to keep an ear open, so to speak, for the residents arriving home, or dogs wandering about.

 Last time, I was almost caught when a dog appeared at the door of the living room and set up a ruckus loud enough to wake the dead.
 I effected an exit, jumping out a window just in front of his snapping teeth.
 Life on the street requires developing a sixth sense for dangers.
 Sometimes, there was a person still at home, keeping real quiet.

 My hearing was good; when I’d gotten into in a house, I’d wait for five minutes, crouched by a window, or behind a door, listening, listening.
 When a house is empty, breathing is audible; the scritch-scratch of canine claws loud on linoleum and hardwood.
 That last time, Dog Breath got the drop on me because of the carpeting.